 What are the TFSA withdrawal rules?

 Any amount of money you withdraw is added on to what you are allowed to contribute the next year.
-So, if the limit this year is $6,000 and so is next year’s, and you invested $6,000 but then took out $500, next year you will have $6,500 that you are able to contribute.
+For example, let’s say that next year the limit will also be $6,000.
+If you invested $6,000 this year, but then took out $500, next year you will be able to contribute $6,500.

 Is the TFSA a good investment?

-With so many different ways to save money for a rainy day, it might not be easy to decide what makes the most sense.
-Different accounts have different rules and restrictions and chances of making money off your investment.
+With so many different ways to save money — and probably many life situations to actually save for — it might not be easy to decide what makes the most sense.
+Different accounts have different rules and restrictions, plus chances of making money off your investment.

 TFSA vs. other savings accounts

-A TFSA is not just a savings account.
-Savings accounts let your money sit and accumulate interest until you’re ready to withdraw it.
-Money placed in a TFSA is invested in mutual funds, stocks and ETFs.
+As we explained above, TFSAs are not just savings accounts.
+Typical savings accounts let your money sit and accumulate interest until you’re ready to withdraw it.
+Money placed in a TFSA is invested in mutual funds, stocks, and ETFs.
 This allows the money you invest to grow at a faster rate (interest rates range from around 0.75% to 2.35%).

 There is no fee for withdrawals from a TFSA.